ryankinal/GMScreen/README.md

 Some cool features that have recently been added!

+###Sort Order Indicators - 12/22

+I got tired of guessing which table column I had last sorted by.
+So I added some sort order indicators to the table headers.

 ###Dice - 12/22

 When editing an item, use `roll(dice, flags)`.
 Here's what that all means: